zushicat/scholar-data-ingest/README.md

 ### ingest.bulk
 As of now, in case of id conflict (on the respective table) the new entry will simply be ignored.
+If you use language detection, ingesting will take considerably longer, depending on the number of words.
+(See: used_words_for_lang_detection in _ingester._create_table_entries)

 Request
 ```